joshlafronz32/Projects/README.md

-My personal portfolio of basketball and baseball research studies, deep dives and general reports on findings.
+My personal portfolio of basketball and baseball research studies and analysis.

 List of PDF topics:
 - July 14 MLB Home Run Barrage: A breakdown of the massive day for home runs on July 14, 2024.